 I am a trained and registered Clinical Psychologist with a passion for people and desire to see some good come of my time on earth.
 I am a committed therapist with a range of experience from many different settings and I continuously engage in further learning to improve both my skills and my understanding of others.
 I am a member of various reading groups and clinical seminars and I strongly believe in engaging with my colleagues and role models so that I can always provide the best service possible to my clients.
 Psychology is a calling that requires a commitment to self-improvement and self-reflection and I fully believe in its ability to help with a wide range of difficulties and to improve quality of life.

-I started my career at the South African Depression and Anxiety Group (SADAG), where I was a telephonic counsellor for the 24 hour crisis line.
+I started my career at the South African depression and Anxiety Group (SADAG), where I was a telephonic counsellor for the 24 hour crisis line.
 I also assisted with training of new counsellors and with outreach programs, predominantly in schools.

-Master’s Degree at the University of the Witwatersrand (With Distinction)
+Master’s Degree at Wits University (With Distinction)

 A Master’s Degree in Clinical Psychology consists of three components over 2 years.
 The first component consists of coursework in related fields such as psychotherapy, psychopathology, developmental psychology, and psychological assessment (Child/Adult/Neuropsychological).
 The second is a practical component at the Emthonjeni Community Psychology Centre where I conducted short term adult and child psychotherapy under senior supervisors.
 The third aspect of the M1 year was a research dissertation which was undertaken simultaneously.

-Chris Hani Baragwanath Hospital
+Chris Hani BAragwanath

-For the first half of my internship I was employed as a Clinical Psychology Intern at Chris Hani Bara Hospital.
+For the first half of my intership i was employed as a Clinical Psychology Intern at Chris Hani Bara Hospital.
 I worked in the Child, Adolescent, and Family Unit as part of a multidisciplinary team in the Outpatients Department.
 The unit is a tertiary institution that receives cases from the local community in Soweto and further abroad.
 It deals with all forms of child and family mental health issues and provides individualized and holistic treatment options to its patients.
 As an intern I was engaged in individual and play therapy with children and adolescents as well as parental guidance for their caregivers.
 I ran groups within the hospital, most notably in the peadiatric oncology and peadiatric burns units.
 I worked closely with other medical and allied health professionals and was regularly required to attend inter-hospital ward rounds and meetings which exposed me to a wide range of cases and opportunities for professional development.
 I also administered psychometric tests and facilitated further engagement in other community development structures through close networks with other health and education services.

 The H. Moross TARA Hospital